chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 ```
 where <> bulk connects interfaces of opposite gender between sibling modules or interfaces of the same gender between parent/child modules.

 Bulk connections connect leaf ports of the same name to each other.
-If the names do not match or are missing, Chisel does not generate a connection.
+The Scala types of the Bundles are not required to match.
+If one named signal is missing from either side, Chisel will give an error such as in the following example:

 ```scala mdoc:silent:reset
 import chisel3._